cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 ### Source Reconciliation

-The source-controller polls external systems such as Git, Helm, or S3, authenticates using provided credentials, and fetches artifacts representing the desired system state.
+The source-controller polls external systems such as Git, OCI, or S3, authenticates using provided credentials, and fetches artifacts representing the desired system state.

 ### Kustomization Reconciliation